tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 But the numbers were wrong.
 Too high, Jake had said, and now I understood what he meant.
 The counting went past any number my students could have reached.
 Past any number that made sense.
 It was counting things that shouldn't be countable.
 Things that didn't exist.

-Or things that *had* existed.
+Or things that had existed.
 Things that used to be here.
-Things that had been *taken*.
+Things that had been taken.

 I realized then what I'd been doing wrong all night.
 I'd been counting shelters.
 Counting students.

-*It* was counting something else.
+It was counting something else.
 Something cumulative.
 A running total.

 I thought about all the classes I'd taught in these woods.
 All the students.
 Hundreds of them, over the years.